The fate that befell VKontakte may soon take down Facebook and Twitter.

 Facebook and Twitter are probably just one refused takedown request away from being blocked in Russia entirely, free speech advocates say, which presents a difficult choice for those social networks.
 According to a report Twitter released in February, the company received 91 takedown requests in the last six months.
 Twitter complied with 12 requests, but said that many of them were "attempts to suppress non-violent demonstrations," and Twitter would not deny "several requests to silence popular critics of the Russian government and other demands to limit speech."

 Twitter is feistier about free speech, less likely to comply with vague governmental orders, and more transparent when it does.
 (Facebook, Twitter, and VK declined to comment for this story.)
-Facebook has publicly struggled to mediate how its users talk to each other—first hate speech was
+Facebook has publicly struggled to mediate how its users talk to each other—first hate speech was overwhelmingly protected, and then condemned.
+But when a government steps in with a "legal" order, its actions in other countries suggests Facebook complies as quietly and quickly as possible, taking the small loss in traffic from activists to avoid being kicked out of an entire country.

 But if VK continues to be instructive, Facebook and Twitter might want to know that Durov has no regrets over cutting ties.
 "I am very happy that my life/career in Russia is over," Durov told Motherboard.